-Building muscle mass in general means you will have muscle protecting all your major joints, this will keep you more stable not only during exercise but also doing everyday tasks, making you much less prone to injuries and sprains.
+When you build lean muscle mass in general it means you will have extra protection for all your major joints.
+This is a very good thing as it will keep your body more stable not only during exercise, but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.

 2. STRONGER CONNECTIVE TISSUE

 Your connective tissue and ligaments will also become stronger and less prone to injury.
-This will also help protect your body from many age related joint problems, and also make you much stronger in general.
+This will help protect your body from many age related joint problems AND make you much stronger in every day life.

 3. STRONGER BONES